vault27/Foundation/paloalto.md

 - Push the device state
 - Commit the device groups and templates
 - A CLI command will forward the pre-existing logs to Panorama

+### Migrate from one Panorama to another

+- Disable Lab Panorama on FW and commit a change: https://knowledgebase.paloaltonetworks.com/KCSArticleDetail?id=kA10g000000Cmd6CAC
+- Reset SC3 on FW: `request sc3 reset`
+- Restart Mgmt server on FW: `debug software restart process management-server`
+- Disable configuration synchronization between the HA peers
+- Add CAL firewalls to Prod Panorama with serial numbers and generate auth key
+- Enable new Panorama on CAL firewalls and commit the change
+- Ensure CAL firewalls are showing as connected in prod Panorama
+- Import devices to Prod Panorama (this is where you will create template and device group)
+- If import is successful, create a template stack for CAL firewalls and add newly created device template to it.
+- Push configuration to Firewalls and observe rule created/modified date on the firewalls (it will change to today's date).
+This will be a proof that firewall rules   came down from Panorama

 ### Firewall is disconnected in Panorama**